Dangers of Lucid Dreaming: Should You Worry?

 The fear that you’ll get lost in the lucid dream.

 During lucid dreams, we have the ability to go anywhere.
 Some lucid dreamers even describe leaving this dimension and exploring alternate realities.
 That sounds great, but what if you excitedly explore some unknown path and get lost?
 Would you be able to find your way back?
 If that’s your fear, remember that you can do ANYTHING in a lucid dream, so you can always tell yourself to make your way home.

 Putting the Dangers of Lucid Dreaming in Perspective

-Sleep paralysis can often happen when you’re lucid dreaming.
-As scary as sleep paralysis is, it’s actually helping you.
+Sleep paralysis is a pretty common occurrence during lucid dreaming.
+But there is a reason for that, and the reason is actually for your benefit.
+As scary as sleep paralysis can be, it’s actually helping you.
 If you have a terrifying dream or an action-oriented dream, your body may move involuntarily.
 You may kick or scratch or punch, hurting yourself or someone else.
-However, when you’re sleeping and sleep paralysis takes over that doesn’t happen.
-The thing is, as long as you’re sleeping, you never feel the paralysis take hold.
+Naturally, you don’t want that to happen.

 But when you are lucid dreaming, you are conscious so while you’re still in a dreaming state, you’re experiencing everything as if you were awake.
 So you could find yourself feeling the terror of being paralyzed.